ariejan/imdb/README.md

 ## Running Tests

-You'll need rspec and fakeweb installed to run the specs.
+As this gem uses content from imdb.com, the test suite uses a set of pre-defined fixute files in `spec/fixtures`.
+These fixtures are copies of imdb page used in tests.

+Run bundle install to install all dependencies, including fakeweb, which will serve the fixture files instead of doing actual requests to imdb.com.

     $ bundle install
-    $ bundle exec rake spec

-Although not recommended, you may run the specs against the live imdb.com website.
-This will make a lot of calls to imdb.com, use it wisely.
+Next, simple run `rake` to run the entire test suite.

+### Running against actual IMDB data

+It's possible to run the test suite directly against imdb.com.
+This has two disadvantages:

+ 1. Tests will be slow
+ 2. Running tests often will probably get you into trouble, see Disclaimer.

-    $ LIVE_TEST=true bundle exec rake spec
+    $ LIVE_TEST=true rake

-To update the packaged fixtures files with actual imdb.com samples, use the `fixtures:refresh` rake task
+If you want to run against actual imdb data, it's better to just update the fixture files once with up-to-date content:

-    $ bundle exec rake fixtures:refresh
+    $ rake fixtures:refresh

+When you run the test suite now, it will use the updated fixture files.

 ## Disclaimer